csoneson/dreval/README.md

 The input to `dreval` is a [`SingleCellExperiment`](https://bioconductor.org/packages/SingleCellExperiment/) object, containing one or more assays and one or more reduced dimension representation.
-By default, the `logcount` assay will be used as the reference representation, against which each of the provided reduced dimension representations will be evaluated.
+By default, the `logcounts` assay will be used as the reference representation, against which each of the provided reduced dimension representations will be evaluated.
 However, any other assay or reduced dimension representation can be used as the reference data, by setting the arguments to